preclinical-imaging/documentation/docs/source/installation.rst

-Getting Started: The PIXI Plugin and Related Plugins, XNAT Deployment
+Installation: The PIXI Plugin and Related Plugins, XNAT Deployment
 =======================================

 ---------------